Stephanie Sheh: Career

 Under the moniker of Jennifer Sekiguchi, Sheh made her voice acting debut as Silky in I'm Gonna Be An Angel! in 2001.
 During this time, she worked at Synch-Point, which produced English dubs for anime.
 During her time at Synch-Point, she also produced the dub for I'm Gonna Be An Angel!
 Sheh was also responsible for the involvement of Marc Handler in FLCL.

 Stephanie Sheh's later voice roles include Orihime Inoue in Bleach, Eureka in Eureka Seven, and Hinata Hyuga in Naruto.
-The three shows have aired on Cartoon Network to varied success.
+The three shows have aired on Adult Swim and Cartoon Network to varied success.
 Sheh describes Hinata's issues with self-esteem as "relatable."

 In addition to anime roles, Sheh has provided voicework for the video game industry.
 Sheh has reprised her role as Orihime Inoue in Bleach video games as well as contributed to BioShock 2, Aion: The Tower of Eternity, Devil May Cry 4, Grand Theft Auto V, and Resident Evil 5.
 Roles beyond voice acting include motion capture for the Sega title Bayonetta.

 Sheh has appeared several times on G4's Attack of the Show! as "Tiny Olivia Munn".
 In 2012, she was a host in the 2011 Talk-Show TV series BPM: Beats Per Mnet.

 In 2011, she formed the fundraising organization We Heart Japan in response to the 2011 Tōhoku earthquake and tsunami.

 In 2012, she voiced Share Bear in Care Bears: Welcome to Care-a-Lot.

 In 2013, she reprised the role of Eureka in Eureka Seven: Astral Ocean.

 In July 2014, at the 2014 Anime Expo, Viz Media revealed details regarding its upcoming Sailor Moon voice cast.
-Sheh was announced to be the voice of Usagi Tsukino/Sailor Moon in Viz's redub of the first anime series, as well as the series reboot Sailor Moon Crystal.
+Sheh was announced to be the voice of Usagi Tsukino / Sailor Moon in Viz's redub of the first anime series, as well as the series reboot Sailor Moon Crystal.

 On February 2, 2017, upon the release of Fire Emblem Heroes, Sheh voiced as Tharja from Fire Emblem Awakening.
 Sheh later went on to voice later iterations of Tharja herself.